Jewelry Care and Cleaning

 Visit the sections on caring for your jewelry, watches, and gemstones to find out what you can do to protect your investments and how Tapper's can help.

-Tips for Cleaning Diamonds Image
+Tips for Cleaning Diamonds Tips for Cleaning Diamonds

-We realize its not always convenient to have your jewelry professionally cleaned at one of our locations.
+We realize it's not always convenient to have your jewelry professionally cleaned at one of our locations.
 Here are a few practical tips from our experts to keep your jewelry looking its best at home.

 Diamonds